AndrewLawrence/dCVnet/README.md

 optimism caused by overfitting and reflect the likely performance of the model in unseen data.

-There are different forms of cross-valdidation, *dCVnet* implements repeated k-fold cross-validation.
+There are different forms of cross-validation, *dCVnet* implements repeated k-fold cross-validation.

 However, cross-validation only tells the analyst if overfitting is occurring,